this site's world No. 1 in 2020~24, 2017~19, 2016 2015, 2014, 2013 2010~12 top since 1998 home corruption

 War On The Rocks (2024-9-20): Washington is quietly watching how Taiwan's new president Lai consolidates power, using the court to prosecute former vice premier Cheng Wen-tsan over corruption allegations.
 Cheng's arrest reflects an intra-party political struggle between a pair of long-time rivals.
 The arrest and detention of Taiwan People's Party chairman and former Taipei City Mayor Ko Wen-je on corruption charges, as well as a number of corruption cases involving Kuomintang (KMT) officials have Lai's critics protesting that he is using the judiciary to persecute rivals.
 Washington observers might worry that Lai is undermining the independence of the judicial system...

-It seems president Lai Ching-te is trying to pave a way for re-election.
-Targeting selected individual or group is persecution.
+Targeting selected individual or group is tantamount to a persecution.
 Lai should promote judicial reform, as well as crackdown corruption, particularly corrupt DPP.

 Financial Times (2024-9-6): Prosecutors' swift moves against Cheng Wen-tsan and Ko have prompted Taiwanese commentators to question whether Lai was “cleaning house” of political rivals or pushing an anti-corruption crackdown to win back public support , and at the same time divert attention from the current chaos in domestic politics.
 Investigators in Taiwan have detained former presidential candidate Ko Wen-je, the second prominent politician to be hit with a corruption probe since President Lai Ching-te took office in May.